UINDY-CS-SWEN-Project/SWEN400-2024F-SW-Doc1/README.md

 - We use firebase as the database for the docments and also to handle our register, login, and logout.

 # Data formats
 - We stored our data is Google's firebase.
 All logins, teams, templates and documents are stored in Firebase.
+Firebase uses JSON objects that are stored in the cloud.
+There is no table or records like SQL.